Syllabus for EGM-211

 Statics is a branch of the science of mechanics that deals with bodies at rest.
 The course Statics (EGM-211) focuses on the following basic concepts: force and force systems, coplanar force systems, concurrent force systems, spatial force systems, and their combinations.
 For various force systems, two key issues will be emphasized: the resultant of a force system and the equilibrium of a force system.
 The concepts of moment of a force and torque will then be discussed.
 In addition, the concepts of centroids, centers of mass, and moments of inertia will be presented.
 A special type of force, frictional force, will be discussed.
 Application examples to engineering and technical areas will be demonstrated.

-The course is designed for students who have a working knowledge of algebra, geometry, vector, and trigonometry--this knowledge is essential.
+The course is designed for students who have a working knowledge of algebra, geometry, vector, and trigonometry—this knowledge is essential.
 Note that a review of necessary mathematics, units, and their conversions is included in the textbook.

-By successfully completing this course, you should be able to:
+After completing this course, you should be able to:

 You will need the following materials to do the work of the course.
-The textbook is available from the College's textbook supplier, MBS Direct.
+The required textbook is available from the University's textbook supplier, MBS Direct.

-Statics is a three-credit, online course, consisting of six (6) assignment modules.
-You are required to complete eight (8) written assignments, take two review quizzes, and take a midterm examination and a final examination.
+For your formal work in the course, you are required to participate in an online discussion forum, complete written assignments, take two review quizzes, and take a midterm examination and a final examination.
 See below for more details.

 Participation in this asynchronous online discussion involves two distinct activities: an initial response to a topic and at least two subsequent comments on classmates' responses.
 Meaningful participation is relevant to the content, adds value, and advances the discussion.
 Comments such as "I agree" and "ditto" are not considered value-adding participation.
 Responses and comments should be properly proofread and edited, professional, and respectful.

-Most of the written assignments involve mathematical calculations; all necessary steps must be included in your solution sheets.
+Most of the written activities involve mathematical calculations; all necessary steps must be included in your solution sheets.
 Click Solution Sample to view the steps and a sample solution sheet.

 You may discuss written assignment problems with your classmates; however, you must submit your own solutions after such discussions.
 Duplicated work will result in zeros for both parties, no matter who is the original and who is the duplicator.